nasa/apod-api/README.md

 of this service.

    ```
-   UNDER no circumstances should you check in the actual instance of the key into the repository.
+   IMPORTANT: under NO circumstances should you check in the actual instance of the key into the repository.
    ```

 5. Run this project locally from the command line: